 One common problem for builders who are new to the PC building process’s faces is when their graphics card fan isn’t spinning after they build the system and turn it on for the first time.
 It could be frustrating, especially if it is a sign of something more serious.

-In many cases, the fan not spinning is due to a mistake that the builder has made.
-That’s why we will look at some of the more common reasons for this problem and how you can fix it.
+In many cases, the fan not spinning is due to the builder’s mistake.
+That’s why we will glance at some of the more common reasons for this problem and how you can fix it.

 #1-Most Common Reason Why Your GPU Fans Aren’t Spinning

 When they don’t see the blade spinning, some people think something is wrong.
-Whereas in reality, the card’s design was such that it could not be tampered with.
+In reality, the card’s design was such that it could not be tampered with.

 If you’re experiencing performance issues at this stage, a complete restart is worth a try.
 Restarting your devices is often the quickest fix for many common problems, and it may get your game running smoothly again.